blackcodersec/ghmon/README.md

 ## 🛠️ Configuration

-ghmon-cli uses a YAML configuration file (`ghmon_config.yaml`) for all settings.
+ghmon uses a YAML configuration file (`ghmon_config.yaml`) for all settings.
 Create this file in your project root directory.

 ### Quick Start Configuration